APeculiarCamber/Clique_ECS/README.md

 #define UNIFORM_RAND() (float)(std::rand()) / (float)RAND_MAX

 // Not mentioned in the paper: a resource object represents global state for an ECS.
-// It's accessible to every system (that wants it), and would require strict synchronization primitives in parallel ECSs struct ResourceObject {
+// It'm_str accessible to every system (that wants it), and would require strict synchronization primitives in parallel ECSs struct ResourceObject {
     std::ofstream out;
     float deltaTime;